bhuvicoder01/HellWatch/README.md

 **FFmpeg not found:**
 - Install FFmpeg on your system
 - Ensure it's added to your system PATH
+- currently searching and optimizing for cheaper encoding sources

 **MongoDB connection issues:**
 - Verify MongoDB is running